stephencweiss/stephencharlesweiss.com/content/blog/2019-07-20/gatsby-source-filesystem.md

 ```

 ## Using The Filesystem
-Now that the filesystem is linked up, let’s see what it looks like by exploring the graphql data layer.
+Now that the filesystem is linked up, let's see what it looks like by exploring the graphql data layer.

 Run the Gatsby in development (`npm run develop` ).
 Assuming the build goes well, you should have a GraphQL Playground at `http://localhost:8000/___graphql`.